-Liquid biopsy refers to diagnostic tests obtained from a blood sample used to inform the management of individuals with cancer.
-Given that intra-tumoral heterogeneity and tumor evolution contribute to treatment failure in patients with cancer, there has been interest in exploring liquid biopsy for use as an alternative to tissue biopsy in the diagnosis of cancer, for clinical response to targeted agents of cancer treatment, for early cancer detection (i.e., screening) and for cancer surveillance.
+Given that intra-tumoral heterogeneity and tumor evolution contribute to treatment failure in patients with cancer, there has been interest in exploring liquid biopsy for use as an alternative to tissue biopsy in the diagnosis of cancer, for clinical response to targeted agents of cancer treatment, for early cancer detection (i.e., screening), and for cancer surveillance.
 Cell-free DNA (cfDNA) is defined as DNA that is circulating freely in body fluids, such as blood plasma, and is released from all types of cells.
 Circulating tumor DNA (ctDNA) refers to fragments of DNA that are released from a tumor and migrate into bodily fluids, such as blood plasma.
-A liquid biopsy panel is defined as five or more ctDNA genes or gene mutation variants being tested.
-There are more than a dozen commercially available liquid biopsy panel tests, and the turnaround time varies for this testing but is typically 7-10 days.
+A liquid biopsy panel is defined as five or more ctDNA genes or gene pathogenic/likely pathogenic variants being tested.
+More than a dozen liquid biopsy panel tests are commercially available, and the turnaround time for this testing varies but is typically 7 to 10 days.